kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Glitchless.md

 ## Kashyyyk

-**Great Walkway:**
+### Great Walkway
-Leave Ebon Hawk with no party
+- Leave Ebon Hawk
+  - *Party: Leave empty when prompted*
-Janos Wertka accosts you
+- Janos Wertka accosts you
-Czerka guard accosts you: 4
+- Czerka guard accosts you: 4
-Exit to Great Walkway
+- Exit to Great Walkway
-Czerka patrol accosts you: 5
+- Czerka patrol accosts you: 5
-Run/Force Jump to Wookiee Village
+- Run/Force Jump to Wookiee Village
   - Be careful not to Force Jump backwards
   - One way to avoid that is to queue a Flurry on your target, then immediately cancel combat and use default action to Force Jump
   - Try to kill the targets you Force Jump to; this can also avoid backwards jumps, and the extra XP can help you get level ups earlier
-Wookiee Guard accosts you
+- Wookiee Guard accosts you
-Talk with Chuundar
+- Talk with Chuundar
-- Starts "A Chieftain in Need"
+  - ***Starts "A Chieftain in Need"***
-Once in the Wookiee Village, Return to Ebon Hawk and Transit Back
+- Once in the Wookiee Village, Return to Ebon Hawk and Transit Back
   - This sets our transit point for later
-Run/Force Jump back through Great Walkway
+- Run/Force Jump back through Great Walkway
-Talk to Gorwooken to enter Shadowlands: 2
+- Talk to Gorwooken to enter Shadowlands: 2

-**Upper Shadowlands:**
+### Upper Shadowlands
-Watch Jolee kill some katarns
+- Watch Jolee kill some katarns
-Take left path until Czerka Captain accosts you: 1,1,1,1,2
+- Take left path until Czerka Captain accosts you: 1,1,1,1,2
-- Starts "Tach Poaching"
+  - ***Starts "Tach Poaching"***
-Talk to first guard: 1,1,3,1,1
+- Talk to first guard: 1,1,3,1,1
-Hack that guard's emitter
+- Hack that guard's emitter
-Talk to another guard: 1,1,1
+- Talk to another guard: 1,1,1
-Hack that guard's emitter
+- Hack that guard's emitter
-- Starts and Finishes "Jolee's Request"
+  - ***Starts and Finishes "Jolee's Request"***
-- Finishes "Tach Poaching"
+  - ***Finishes "Tach Poaching"***
-Head back and loot Wookiee corpse for bolt casing
+- Head back and loot Wookiee corpse for bolt casing
-- Starts "A Wookiee Lost"
+  - ***Starts "A Wookiee Lost"***
-Return and talk to Jolee by his house: 1,3,1spam
+- Return and talk to Jolee by his house: 1,3,1spam
+  - *Party: Keep Jolee when prompted*
-- Starts "Star Map: Kashyyyk"
+  - ***Starts "Star Map: Kashyyyk"***
-} Leave Jolee in the party when prompted
-Loot the broken droid for its head: 2
+- Loot the broken droid for its head: 2
-- Starts "Honest Debt"
+  - ***Starts "Honest Debt"***
-Loot Wookiee corpse slightly past Jolee's house
+- Loot Wookiee corpse slightly past Jolee's house
-} Use one of each Hyper Stim and Force Valor
+- *Stims/Force: All Hyper Stims on MC, Cast Force Valor (Knight Speed should already be active)*
-Talk to Grarwwaar
+- Talk to Grarwwaar
-Defeat Rulan's first two forms
+- Defeat Rulan's first two forms
-Chase the tach and talk to it to kill Rulan permanently
+- Chase the tach and talk to it to kill Rulan permanently
   - You will likely need to defeat the katarn nearby to be able to talk to the fake tach
   - The Rulan-tach tends to stay still near the center of the clearing; the others move around more and run towards the back if you kill the katarns
-Run/Force Jump to Force Field
+- Run/Force Jump to Force Field
   - Kill and loot a tach for its gland on the way
-Bypass force field: 1,2
+- Bypass force field: 1,2

-**Lower Shadowlands:**
+### Lower Shadowlands
-Ignore Mandalorians attacking Grrwahrr
+- Ignore Mandalorians attacking Grrwahrr
 } Unequip Jolee's lightsaber when you reach the first set of Wookiee corpses Swap to Jolee and trigger and kill first Mandalorian group
 - Jolee can cast Valor to aid the MC; he won't do much on his own